Ghost8345/Compiler-Generator/Google_tests/lib/docs/gmock_cook_book.md

 2. Set its default actions and expectations using `ON_CALL()` and `EXPECT_CALL()`.
 3. The code under test calls methods of `foo`.
-4. Optionally, verify and reset the mock.
+4. Optionally, verify and newTokenReset the mock.
 5. Destroy the mock yourself, or let the code under test destroy it.
 The destructor will automatically verify it.